VCE Computing Exam tips |

 Read actively - don't just skim.
 Look for key verbs and terms you know you have misread in the past.
 Be on the lookout for multi-part questions.
 Several questions may be multi-part.
 VERB HUNT Questions' verbs are not chosen at random.
 Learn the difference between these question stems:

 Look at previous exams to see what sorts of stems are used in questions, and check the examiners' reports to see what the examiners thought about students' answers to those questions.
 Plan your time.
 The number of marks for each question is given to you with each question.
-The length of an answer (i.e. the amount of detail you should go into) are guided by the number of lines provided in the exam book.
+The length of an answer (i.e. the amount of detail you should go into) is guided by the number of lines provided in the exam book.
 The examiners have reported : "Generally, students should be urged to write longer responses when asked in a question to 'explain' or 'justify'.
 Many students did not provide enough detail to obtain full marks.
 For example, students would be expected to provide more than a one-sentence response to a question worth 4 marks that warranted an explanation or justification."

 |